 The 2002 Framework Directive provides for the establishment of a national regulatory authority to be charged with any of the regulatory tasks assigned in the EU Regulatory Framework.
-The present legislation vests all responsibility for regulating the electronic networks and services and premium rate services sectors in Ireland in ComReg, with certain minor residual functions having been retained by the Minister for Climate Action and Communications Networks.
-The Minister for Climate Action and Communications Networks may also, in the interest of proper and effective regulation of the electronic communications market, give policy directions to be followed by ComReg in the exercise of its functions.
-ComReg is led by a commission comprised of up to three commissioners and the chairman of ComReg is appointed by the Minister for Climate Action and Communications Networks from among these three commissioners.
-There are currently three commissioners.
+The present legislation vests all responsibility for regulating the electronic networks and services and premium rate services sectors in Ireland in ComReg, with certain minor residual functions having been retained by the Minister for the Environment, Climate and Communications.
+The Minister for the Environment, Climate and Communications may also, in the interest of proper and effective regulation of the electronic communications market, give policy directions to be followed by ComReg in the exercise of its functions.
+ComReg is led by a commission comprised of up to three commissioners and the chairman of ComReg is appointed by the Minister for the Environment, Climate and Communications from among these three commissioners.
+There are currently two commissioners.

-The 2002 Framework Directive together with three related Directives regulating the telecommunications sector are due to be replaced with effect from December 2020 in all Member States by legislation implementing a single Directive establishing the European Electronic Communications Code (the 'Code').
-The Department for Communications, Climate Action and the Environment have not yet published legislation to implement the Code in Ireland, however it will not affect the basic regulatory structure outlined above.
+The 2002 Framework Directive together with three related Directives regulating the telecommunications sector are due to be replaced in all Member States by legislation implementing a single Directive establishing the European Electronic Communications Code (the 'Code').
+The Code should have been transposed from December 2020 however the Department for the Environment Climate and Communications have not yet progressed legislation to implement the Code in Ireland, however it will not affect the basic regulatory structure outlined above.
+The Department has published a draft Regulation to transpose most elements of the Code.
+The Department also intends to introduce primary legislation to underpin certain aspects of the Code including enforcement powers, quality of service targets and network security measures.
+It is anticipated that transposition will be completed in 2022.